-Unlike In-Network Providers, non-participating Providers may send you a bill and collect for the amount of the Provider's charge that exceeds Our Maximum Allowed Amount.
+Unlike Participating Providers, Non-Participating Providers may send you a bill and collect for the amount of the Provider's charge that exceeds Our Maximum Allowed Amount.
 You are responsible for paying the difference between the Maximum Allowed Amount and the amount the Provider charges.
-This "balance billing" amount can be large.
-Choosing a In-Network Provider will likely result in lower out of pocket costs to you.
-Please call member services for help in finding a participating Provider or visit our website at www.anthem.com/cuhealthplan.
+This amount can be significant.
+Choosing a Participating Provider will likely result in lower out of pocket costs to you.
+Please call Member Services for help in finding a Participating Provider or visit Our website at www.anthem.com/cuhealthplan.

-Member services is also available to assist you in determining your plan's Maximum Allowed Amount for a particular service from a non-participating Provider.
-In order for Us to assist you, you will need to get from your Provider the specific procedure code(s) and diagnosis code(s) for the services they will give you.
+Member Services is also available to assist you in determining your plan's Maximum Allowed Amount for a particular service from a Non-Participating Provider.
+In order for Us to assist you, you will need to obtain from your Provider the specific procedure code(s) and diagnosis code(s) for the services the Provider will render.
 You will also need to know the Provider's charges to calculate your out of pocket responsibility.
-Although member services can assist you with this pre-service information, the final Maximum Allowed Amount for your claim will be based on the actual claim submitted by the Provider.
+Although Member Services can assist you with this pre-service information, the final Maximum Allowed Amount for your claim will be based on the actual claim submitted by the Provider.